majdimokhtar/Email-Client-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Usage

+- **Sign Up**: Create a new account by providing your email address and password.
+- **Sign In**: Log in to your account with your email address and password.
+- **Email Inbox**: View your received emails and navigate to individual emails for details.
+- **Compose Email**: Compose a new email by clicking on the "Compose" button and entering recipient, subject, and message.

+## Technologies Used

+- Angular